 Table 4 shows the estimation of the market access elasticity of residential floor space from our first-difference model in equation (12).
-The main result with an OLS estimation is that a one-percent increase in our measure of market access increases the residential floor space by 0.77.
+The main result with an OLS estimation is that a one-percent increase in our measure of market access increases the residential floor space by 0.72.
 Table 5 shows the results when we instrument the change in log accessibility from 2001 to 2010.
-As explained above, our instrumental variable uses data from 1990 to compute the employment destination weights and from 2002 to obtain the mode-specific travel time weights (preferences over modes).
-With this, we avoid having an endogenous measure of how attractive workplaces are.
-Importantly, the effect of the infrastructure is instrumented using the changes in travel times that the planned route would have brought.
-For ease of exposition, we denote the full instrument as $\Delta \ln(Acc.{IV})$ .
+As explained above, our instrumental variable uses wages from 2002 to compute the employment destination weights and from 2002 to obtain the mode-specific travel time weights (preferences over modes).
+With this, we avoid having an endogenous measure of how attractive